FJNel/book-project/api/api-docs.md

 ---
 ---

-# User Management
+# Admin User Management

-`GET /users/me` - Retrieve the profile information of the currently authenticated user `PUT /users/me` - Update the profile information of the currently authenticated user `DELETE /users/me` - Disable (soft delete) the currently authenticated user’s profile

-`GET /admin/users/` - List all users (admin only, with pagination and filtering) `POST /admin/users/` - Create a new user (admin only) `GET /admin/users/:id` - Get a specific user profile by ID (admin only) `PUT /admin/users/:id` - Update a specific user’s profile by ID (including role and email, admin only) `DELETE /admin/users/:id` - Permanently delete a user by ID (hard delete, admin only) `POST /admin/users/:id/disable` - Disable a user profile by ID (admin only) `POST /admin/users/:id/enable` - Re-enable a disabled user profile by ID (admin only) `POST /admin/users/:id/unverify` - Mark a user’s email as unverified by ID (admin only) `POST /admin/users/:id/verify` - Mark a user’s email as verified by ID (bypassing verification, admin only) `POST /admin/users/:id/send-verification` - Resend email verification for a user (admin only) `POST /admin/users/:id/reset-password` - Trigger a password reset for a user by ID (admin only) `POST /admin/users/:id/force-logout` - Force logout a user (invalidate all sessions, admin only)
+> Not yet implemented!

+`GET /admin/users/` - List all users (admin only, with pagination and filtering)
+`POST /admin/users/` - Create a new user (admin only)
+`GET /admin/users/:id` - Get a specific user profile by ID (admin only)
+`PUT /admin/users/:id` - Update a specific user’s profile by ID (including role and email, admin only)
+`DELETE /admin/users/:id` - Permanently delete a user by ID (hard delete, admin only)
+`POST /admin/users/:id/disable` - Disable a user profile by ID (admin only)
+`POST /admin/users/:id/enable` - Re-enable a disabled user profile by ID (admin only)
+`POST /admin/users/:id/unverify` - Mark a user’s email as unverified by ID (admin only)
+`POST /admin/users/:id/verify` - Mark a user’s email as verified by ID (bypassing verification, admin only)
+`POST /admin/users/:id/send-verification` - Resend email verification for a user (admin only)
+`POST /admin/users/:id/reset-password` - Trigger a password reset for a user by ID (admin only)
+`POST /admin/users/:id/force-logout` - Force logout a user (invalidate all sessions, admin only)

 ---